Last Reviewed: April 2025

 Fatigue

-I have known fatigue-sufferers to lose the entire day.
+Fatigue sufferers might lose the entire day.
 It does not affect me that badly, so in that regard, I am lucky.
-Instead I can walk (even just through to the next room) and feel breathless.
+However my walking range is extrenely limited, and I am lucky to be able to work from home.

-There is no general understanding of what fatigue entails, and people often equate it with “feeling tired”.
-Fatigue is feeling exhausted, just walking into the kitchen.
+There is little understanding of what fatigue entails, and people often equate it with “feeling tired”.
+Fatigue is feeling exhausted, just moving from one room to another.
 Feeling too exhausted to make a cup of tea.
 Both of these have happened to me.

-Although my stamina has improved, this feeling has never gone away.
-It is a constant feeling of breathlessness when taking any exercise.
+Although my stamina must have improved, this feeling has never gone away.
+It is a constant feeling of breathlessness when moving around.

 A “trick” I learned with fatigue was that I was able to stop, take a break, then continue walking.
 Over time, 10m became 20m, and so on.
 By taking the necessary breaks, I can aggregate to cover larger distances.
 Over time, the frequency of the breaks has decreased, and the time taken for each break has decreased.